 Problem: Applying for a card with the same issuer

-The tricky part is that if you do apply for a new credit card with the same issuer, you could be approved for the card – and even the balance transfer in some cases – but not the promotional rates.
+However, if you do apply for a new credit card with the same issuer, you could still be approved for the card – and even the balance transfer in some cases – but not the 0% p.a. introductory rate.
 So there’s potential to end up with more credit cards and no lower interest rate.
 This makes it important to check which banks you can transfer between before applying.

 What to do about it

-- During the application process.
+- During the application process

 If you have just applied for the new credit card, or have just received conditional approval but have NOT submitted supporting documentation, call up the credit card company and cancel the application.
 Let them know that your existing debt is with the same issuer, and that you have just realised this means you won’t be eligible for the balance transfer offer.

-- If the card application is approved.
+- If the card application has been approved

-If your credit card and balance transfer is approved, call up the new credit card company and tell them your concerns.
+If your credit card and balance transfer was approved, call up the new credit card company and tell them your concerns.
 Sometimes applications are processed quickly and they won’t identify the problem until they try to transfer the balance.
 In other cases, you may get approved for the card but not the balance transfer.
 Calling up to talk to someone stops the problem from getting more complicated, and protects you from any unnecessary charges.

-- If the card application is declined.
+- If the card application has been declined

-This is most probably because it is issued by the same provider.
+This is most probably because it's issued by the same provider.
 You can still apply for a different balance transfer card, but just remember that all your applications will be listed on your credit file, and applying for too many in a short amount of time could reduce your credit score.

-- If you actually want to transfer a balance to a card with your existing issuer.
+- If you actually want to transfer a balance to a card with your existing issuer

 What to do about it

 - Cancel the application once the new issuer sends you details of the suggested account terms.
 Make sure you do this as soon as possible and don't activate the card.

-- Pay off the remaining debt on the old card as soon as possible so you can focus on dealing with the rest of it at the lower promotional rate offered on the new card.
+- Pay off the remaining debt on the old card as soon as possible so you can focus on dealing with the rest of it at the lower promotional balance transfer rate offered on the new card.

-*Remember: you should receive information on the new credit card once it is approved, giving you a chance to review the terms and conditions before accepting or declining the new card.Back to top
+Remember: You should receive information on the new credit card once it is approved, giving you a chance to review the terms and conditions before accepting or declining the new card.Back to top

 Problem: Paying more fees than expected